pengowray/doks-sprinto/content/en/docs/help/faq.md

 I'll move the above guide to the main website eventually.
 I promise I'm not just funneling you over to Patreon where you can help support this bot.

-I'll move the above guide to the main website eventually.
-I promise I'm not just funneling you over to Patreon where you can help support this bot.

 ## Why do I need to join my own sprint?
 Shouldn't I join automatically?

 1. Sprinto doesn't know your starting word count and doesn't want to guess.